NicholeWhite/ExpenseTracker/README.md

 **What will the application do?** <br>
 The purpose of this project is to aid the user in managing their finances.
-They will be able to track and visualize their spending monthly spending, set goals, record savings, and track reoccurring bills (e.g. hydro, rent, credit cards).
+They will be able to track and visualize their monthly spending, set goals, record savings, and be able to track reoccurring bills (e.g. hydro, rent, credit cards).

 **Who will use it?**<br>